nextflow-io/nextflow/docs/mail.md

 ### Advanced mail

-An second version of the `sendMail` allows a more idiomatic syntax:
+Another version of `sendMail` allows a more idiomatic syntax:

 ```groovy
 sendMail {